ncampigotto/BECDM_LUISS_2023/README.md

 > [!IMPORTANT]
 > Please take some time to read the [SYLLABUS](Syllabus/Syllabus.md) carefully and make sure you understand all the course requirements.

 The repository is under construction and will be updated regularly.
+The content of the repository is licensed under a MIT license.